5 Ways Horses Improve the Lives of our Heroes

 By: Lindsay Brim November 11, 2015

 Let me start this blog post by saying that I am neither an active military member nor a Veteran.
 However, we at Crossroads Corral are passionate about giving back to those who have fought for our country.
 In May of 2015 we completed a certification seminar, “Coming Home Again: Equine Assisted Applications for Veterans and Their Families”.
 We have conducted much research on Equine Therapy for Veterans and spoken to many Veterans about their experiences and the subject of Equine Therapy.
-We have the utmost respect for our active military members and Veterans and that is why they are a group of people we want to reach with our horses.
+We have the utmost respect for our active military members and Veterans and that is why they are a group of people we want to reach with our horses which the moved to safe palaces like this local Horse Retirement Farms Virginia.

 Veterans and horses have much in common.
 This is why equine therapy can be so beneficial in assisting Veterans with transitioning “home” post deployment.